Giovanni Boccaccio: Adult years

 From 1350, Boccaccio became closely involved with Italian humanism (although less of a scholar) and also with the Florentine government.
 His first official mission was to Romagna in late 1350.
 He revisited that city-state twice and also was sent to Brandenburg, Milan and Avignon.
-He also pushed for the study of Greek, housing Barlaam of Calabria, and encouraging his tentative translations of works by Homer, Euripides, and Aristotle.
+He also pushed for the study of Greek, housing Leontius Pilatus, and encouraging his tentative translations of works by Homer, Euripides, and Aristotle.
 In these years, he also took minor orders.

 In October 1350, he was delegated to greet Francesco Petrarch as he entered Florence and also to have Petrarch as a guest at Boccaccio's home, during his stay.
 The meeting between the two was extremely fruitful and they were friends from then on, Boccaccio calling Petrarch his teacher and magister.
 Petrarch at that time encouraged Boccaccio to study classical Greek and Latin literature.
 They met again in Padua in 1351, Boccaccio on an official mission to invite Petrarch to take a chair at the university in Florence.
 Although unsuccessful, the discussions between the two were instrumental in Boccaccio writing the Genealogia deorum gentilium; the first edition was completed in 1360 and this remained one of the key reference works on classical mythology for over 400 years.
-It served as an extended defense for the studies of ancient literature and thought.
+It served as an extended defence for the studies of ancient literature and thought.
 Despite the Pagan beliefs at its core, Boccaccio believed that much could be learned from antiquity.
 Thus, he challenged the arguments of clerical intellectuals who wanted to limit access to classical sources to prevent any moral harm to Christian readers.
-The revival of classical antiquity became a foundation of the Renaissance, and his defense of the importance of ancient literature was an essential requirement for its development.
+The revival of classical antiquity became a foundation of the Renaissance, and his defence of the importance of ancient literature was an essential requirement for its development.
 The discussions also formalized Boccaccio's poetic ideas.
-Certain sources also see a conversion of Boccaccio by Petrarch from the open humanist of the Decameron to a more ascetic style, closer to the dominant fourteenth century ethos.
+Certain sources also see a conversion of Boccaccio by Petrarch from the open humanist of the Decameron to a more ascetic style, closer to the dominant fourteenth-century ethos.
 For example, he followed Petrarch (and Dante) in the unsuccessful championing of an archaic and deeply allusive form of Latin poetry.
 In 1359, following a meeting with Pope Innocent VI and further meetings with Petrarch, it is probable that Boccaccio took some kind of religious mantle.
 There is a persistent (but unsupported) tale that he repudiated his earlier works as profane in 1362, including The Decameron.

-In 1360, Boccaccio began work on De mulieribus claris, a book offering biographies of 106 famous women, that he completed in 1374.
+In 1360, Boccaccio began work on De mulieribus claris ("On famous women"), a book offering biographies of 106 famous women, that he completed in 1374.